Enrolling in your course

 - Yellow highlights indicate comments or questions by you or other students; blue highlights indicate comments from your instructor.

 - To start a conversation, highlight some text; once you finish highlighting, you will see a panel open on the right where you can type your comment.
 Press Enter or Return to submit the comment; your classmates will see it appear in real time.
+(If you are having trouble highlighting text, see this page.)

-- When someone responds to your question or comment, you will receive a notification by email and you can post a reply by signing on or merely replying to the email.
+- When someone responds to your question or comment, you will receive a notification by email and you can post a reply by either signing on or merely replying to the email.

 - To add to a conversation started by one of your classmates, simply click on the highlight in the text to open up the conversation panel, type your comment, and then press Enter.